Canning Tomato Sauce

 • While tomatoes are cooking, wash jars, bands, and lids thoroughly.

-• Once the tomato sauce cooks down, blend in a blender.
+• Once the marinara sauce cooks down, blend in a blender.
 Then, strain with a sieve to remove skins and seeds.

 • Cook the blended sauce down further (about 30 minutes) until it has reduced in volume by half.